2020 European Le Mans Series

 The 2020 European Le Mans Series was the seventeenth season of the Automobile Club de l'Ouest's (ACO) European Le Mans Series.
 The six-event season began at Circuit Paul Ricard on 19 July and finished at Algarve International Circuit on 1 November.

 The series was open to Le Mans Prototypes, divided into the LMP2 and LMP3 classes, and grand tourer-style racing cars in the LMGTE class.

+This season marked as the debut for the new ACO Generation II LMP3 cars.

 Calendar

 The revised calendar for the 2020 season was announced on 3 April 2020.
 Due to the COVID-19 pandemic, the season was shortened and the 4 Hours of Silverstone was removed from the calendar as a date could not be found.
 Following an increase in COVID-19 cases in Spain, the Barcelona round was replaced by a second race at Paul Ricard.

 Entries

 LMP2

 In accordance with the 2017 LMP2 regulations, all cars in the LMP2 class used the Gibson GK428 V8 engine.